Last Updated on June 24, 2022 by Jason Harris

 Where Mormonism Resides

 In Mormonism, the literal “truth” of the Church is usually dogmatically taught as inhabiting the top left grid box.
-In reality, I believe the literalism of Mormonism mostly inhabits the lower right grid box.
+Where truth and facts are the same.
+Similar to how the hard sciences work.
+In reality, I believe the literalism of Mormonism mostly inhabits the lower right grid box, where falsehoods are created when fiction is embraced as literal truth.

 Dogmatically clinging to the stories that reside in the lower right box CAN lead to life-enhancing truths for sure, such as the truth that happiness can be found in one’s own life by serving others.
 But dogmatically insisting fiction is facts can and does lead to harm as well.
 Very real harm.